 What if a pregnant woman could not take pain medication or receive chiropractic care because of the risk to her baby?
 This could increase her pain and suffering.
 What if you missed your own graduation because you were in the hospital?
 This is a very real form of suffering, but it will not be accounted for by examining your medical bills.
 An experienced personal injury lawyer will know how to prove the fair amount of all the pain and suffering you have endured due to the accident.

 Your personal injury claim starts by opening a claim with the other driver’s insurance company.
 If you choose to do this before hiring an attorney, be careful: the insurance company will likely ask you to make a recorded statement about how the accident occurred.
 This can be used against you later.

-If you have an attorney, all communication must go through his or her office.
+If you have an attorney from california accident lawyers, all communication must go through his or her office.
 This protects you from hurting your own claim.
 You might also need to open a claim with your own insurance company.
 This applies if you have medical payments coverage or if you need to file a claim under your uninsured and underinsured motorist converge.
 Your injury lawyer will be able to determine if you need to open a claim with your own insurance company.

 Once the claim has been opened, the insurance company (or companies) will conduct their own investigations to determine who was at fault for causing the accident.
 In some cases, such as rear-end accidents, it is clear which driver caused the accidents.
 Other cases are more complex.
 The insurance company might send its own investigator to view the accident scene or assess the damage to the involved vehicles.